 2021 2020 2019 2018 2017 GRI and SASB Disclosures CORPORATE GOVERNANCE Shareholder engagement Emera is committed to open communication with shareholders and has a robust shareholder engagement program.
 This includes regular meetings with investors, investor events and presentations, quarterly analyst calls, mailouts and notifications.
 Our Annual General Meeting is also a significant opportunity to engage with shareholders, including through our annual "Say on Pay" advisory votes.
-Succession planning The Board is focused on director/senior executive succession to ensure the right leadership for Emera into the future.
-Policies and protocols Emera's governance policies and tools are broad, covering all critical aspects of our business.
-These include our Code of Conduct, Anti-Corruption Compliance Program and Policy, Respectful Workplace Policy and Procedure, Safety Management System, Environmental Management System, ethics hotline, Disclosure Policy, Conflict of Interest protocol, Crisis Management Team Charter and Crisis Management protocols, Cybersecurity protocols, pandemic protocols, Board of Directors Charter, Risk and Sustainability Committee Charter, Sustainability Management Committee Charter, and Procurement Policy Guidelines.
+Succession planning The Board is focus the future. ed on director/senio executive succession to ensure the right lea dership for Emera into Policies and protocols Emera's governance policies and tools are broad, covering all critical aspects of our business.
+These include our Code of Conduct, Anti-Corruption Compliance Program and Policy, Respectful Workplace Policy and Procedure, Safety Management System, Environmental Management System, ethics hotline, Disclosure Policy, Conflict of Interest protocol, Crisis Management Team Charter and Crisis Management protocols, Cybersecurity protocols, pandemic protocols, Board of Directors Charter, Risk and Sustainability Committee Charter, Sustainability Management Committee Charter, and Procurement Policy Guidelines. ò.,